About IISG

 The purpose of the needs mapping is to identify the legislative, institutional and operational needs of the Western Balkans to effectively prevent and respond to security threats in the three pillars of the IISG.
 Identifying the needs will allow for a subsequent identification of responses and ultimately, the analysis of gaps, synergies and approaches.

 The needs mapping report will be prepared by the IISG Secretariat with contributions from the IISG Support Group every two years following the process described below.
-It is estimated that a cycle of needs mapping will take 6 months to complete.

 Reflecting the aim of the IISG, the needs identified in the context of the IISG should link up with progress on the European path of the Western Balkans.
 As such, the framework for the identification of needs is the EU’s Enlargement strategy (including acquis, standards and practices), regional sectoral and national strategies, and other relevant documents produced by IISG members.
-Needs should reflect both a prevention perspective (gaps in effective prevention of security threats) and a response perspective (gaps in effective response to security threats) in line with each of the objectives of the three IISG pillars.
+Needs should reflect both a prevention perspective (gaps in effective prevention of security threats) and a response perspective (gaps in effective response to security threats) in line with the objectives of the three IISG pillars.

 The IISG is organised in the following three thematic pillars: